piroridon/vial-qmk/keyboards/piroridon/editor50/readme.md

 Enter the bootloader in 3 ways:

-* **Bootmagic reset**: Hold down the key at (0,0) in the matrix (usually the top left key or Escape) and plug in the keyboard
+* **Bootmagic reset**: Hold down the key at (3,3) in the matrix (stick switch push) and plug in the keyboard
-* **Physical reset button**: Briefly press the button on the back of the PCB - some may have pads you must short instead
+* **Physical reset button**: Remove the top contoller cover.
+Hold the BOOT button and press the RESET button on the micro contoller board.
 * **Keycode in layout**: Press the key mapped to `QK_BOOT` if it is available